nogahighland/beautiful-log/README.md

 ## Configurations

-You can customize displayed log by passing a hash to constructor of `Beautiful::Log::Formatter`.
+You can customize the log appearance by passing a hash to constructor of `Beautiful::Log::Formatter`.

-Below is default value.
+Below is a hash containing default values.

 ```ruby
 Beautiful::Log::Formatter.new(